-The applicable transfer pricing methods, to be determined considering which should be the most appropriate to achieve the maximum effect of the arm's length principle, are the following: comparable uncontrolled price, resale sale price, cost-plus method, profit split method, transitional net margin, or any other method deemed appropriate to assure the maximum respect of the arm's length principle, considering the specific conditions of each transaction.
+The applicable transfer pricing methods, to be determined considering which should be the most appropriate to achieve the maximum effect of the arm's-length principle, are the following: comparable uncontrolled price, resale sale price, costplus method, profit-split method, transitional net margin, or any other method deemed appropriate to assure the maximum respect of the arm's length principle, considering the specific conditions of each transaction.

-Furthermore, specific rules are foreseen for arrangements that commonly occur between corporate groups, such as (i) cost sharing arrangements and (ii) intra-group services agreements.
+Furthermore, specific rules are foreseen for arrangements that commonly occur between corporate groups, such as (i) costsharing arrangements and (ii) intra-group services agreements.

-Lastly, entities that in the previous financial year have obtained an amount of net sales and other revenues of at least MZN2,500,000.00 will have to prepare a transfer pricing file.
+Lastly, entities that in the previous financial year have obtained an amount of net sales and other revenues of at least MZN2.5 million will have to prepare a transfer pricing file.

-5.7 Anti-evasion & Anti-avoidance Rules
+5.7 Anti-evasion Rules